Does A Buyer’s Agent Get a Commission?

 • Find a home that may not be on the market yet (thanks to that insider knowledge mentioned above)

-• Get in touch with the right services — movers, contractors, home maintenance professionals, and more
+• Get in touch with the right services — movers, contractors, and home maintenance professionals

 • Keep a lookout for any red flags when viewing or researching a property

-• Provide a personalized list of homes based on your criteria: budget, location, style, size, nearby amenities, and more
+• Provide a personalized list of homes based on your criteria: budget, location, style, size, and nearby amenities

 • Reach out to listing agents to schedule home tours and gather information about each property